ABOUT US

 Laogai Museum Front Desk

 The Laogai Museum opened in November 2008 with the support of the Yahoo!
-Human Rights Fund, and is the first museum in the United States to directly address human rights in China.
-It is our hope that the museum will preserve the memory of the Laogai's many victims and serve to educate the public about the atrocities committed by China's communist regime.
+Human Rights Fund.
+It is the only museum in the United States solely dedicated to historical and contemporary Chinese human rights issues.
+We hope that the museum will preserve the memory of the Laogai's many victims and serve to educate the public about the atrocities committed by China's communist regime.

 Washington, DC 20009